andy-Chien/gqcnn/README.md

     colcon build
     ```

-5.use with your camera topic
+5.use with your camera topic.
     ```shell
     #open a new terminal
     cd <your realsense workspace>